 A typical house in Langza consists of a huge kitchen, which is also the family room as most families like to eat together near the heat of ‘Angeethi’ and stay in the warmth of the kitchen.
 There is a dry toilet in every house, which comprises of four walls and a pit dug in the floor.
 Besides this, they all have an area for household animals, storage and a few other rooms.

-The brick, mud and wood structure helps keep the house warm from inside during extreme winter, even when the exterior is covered with deep snow.
+The brick, mud, and wood structure help keep the house warm from inside during extreme winter, even when the exterior is covered with deep snow.
 All the houses are painted in white, with a blue window and red border.
 The similarity is alluring.
-Square house with a number of square windows, here is a glimpse.
+Square house with several square windows, here is a glimpse.

 Life to live

 Summer is the time of work for Langza.
-Everyone works on crops (barley, potatoes, and peas), take care of their flock of animals and stock up for winter months.
-Things have improved now with better roads connectivity but winter is still not the time to venture out.
+Everyone works on crops (barley, potatoes, and peas), take care of their flock of animals, and stock up for winter months.
+Things have improved now with better road connectivity, but winter is still not the time to venture out.
 Kaza is the nearest town and market.
 When you visit Langza, some villagers might ask you for a ride till Kaza, most of us are more than happy to help those smiling red faces 🙂

 Food to try

 Eat local, and that is your only option at Langza!
-The Locals are warm and welcoming like in most Himalayan villages.
-If you are spending a night at Langza, your hosts would treat you with delicious local delicacies.
-Simple home cooked meals here comprise of rice, dal, rajma or black kidney beans and mixed vegetable.
+The Locals are warm and welcoming, like in most Himalayan villages.
+If you are spending a night at Langza, your hosts will treat you with delicious local delicacies.
+Simple home-cooked meals here comprise rice, dal, rajma, or black kidney beans and mixed vegetables.

-Breakfast usually is made of bread, butter, jam and eggs along with mint tea or ginger black tea.
-I personally loved the local black tea with lots of ginger in it.
+Breakfast usually is made of bread, butter, jam, and eggs along with mint tea or ginger black tea.
+I loved the local black tea with lots of ginger in it.
 The drink gave ultimate comfort in that cold Langza weather.

 How To Reach Langza village

-Another option is to drive all the way to Kaza from any of these towns.
-We reached Manali from Delhi boarding an overnight bus.
+Another option is to drive to Kaza from any of these towns.
+We reached Manali from Delhi, boarding an overnight bus.
 From Manali, we took a detour to Chandratal, spent a couple of nights there and then proceeded with our onward journey to Kaza.
 You can also make a trip from Langza to Chandratal in case you are returning the same route.

 It is imperative to have some experience of driving on tough mountain roads if you choose to self-drive on this route.
 Roads are dangerous, hostile, flooded with water at times and stones fall overhead due to the fragility of the terrain.